Webhooks

 Webhook Verification

-For HTTP webhooks, Losant has built-in request verification for Amazon Alexa, Facebook Messenger, Fitbit, and Twilio.
+For HTTP webhooks, Losant has built-in request verification for the services described below.
 These services require a verification process that involves a handshake where the webhook must respond with a specific value in a specific format.
 If your service requires webhook verification and is not directly supported by Losant, it is possible to implement nearly any verification process in your workflow.

 Verification codes are templatable from your application globals.